robertorussowebdev/AWS-Ops-Exercise---EC2-Autoscaling-and-SQS-/README.md

 5. Open multiple browser windows to monitor CloudWatch (for alarm states), SQS (for message delivery), and Auto Scaling (for instance logs and processes).

-6. Expect an initial alarm on the Scale In policy due to the threshold set to ≤ 1 message.
+6. Expect an initial alarm on the Scale In policy due to the threshold set to < 1 message on SQS Queue.
 This is normal as there are initially 0 messages in the SQS queue.

 7. As the script starts scanning and detects ≥ 1 message in the SQS queue, the Scale In alarm will transition to an OK state, triggering a Scale Out policy to increase instances.

 8. Track the number of available messages in the SQS queue to ensure correct message deletion.
-A decrease in available messages indicates that the EC2 bootstrap script is functioning properly, with successful installation and download of the `parisConsumer.py` script.
+A decrease in available messages indicates that the EC2 bootstrap script is functioning properly, with successful installation and executing of the `parisConsumer.py` script.

 9. The `parisConsumer.py` script will poll messages every 60 seconds, processing and deleting them.

 10. Monitor CloudWatch alarms to observe the transition of the Scale Out policy from OK to Alarm state as it exceeds the threshold, prompting an increase in instances.

 11. The Scale In policy will return to OK status when it exceeds its threshold, preventing the removal of instances.
-This is because the number of SQS messages sent (4) is greater than the set threshold of 1.
+This is because the number of SQS messages sent (> 4) is greater than the set threshold of 1.

 12. Once the SQS queue reaches 0 messages, the Scale Out policy will return to OK status, ceasing the increase of instances.
 Simultaneously, the Scale In policy will trigger an alert (0 ≤ 1), initiating the removal of instances.

-## Conclusion
+## Screenshots of test process

 This testing process ensures the effective functioning of the AWS infrastructure, including proper scaling based on message counts and successful message processing by instances running the `consumer.py` script.